 - 1. If you have not done so already, specify a system contact and the system location information on the System page.
-For more information on the System page settings, see "Setting system information" on page 13. - 2.
-Click Network Protocols in the navigation frame.
+For more information on the System page settings, see "Setting system information" on page 14. - 2.
+In the navigation frame, click Network Protocols.
 A window similar to the following opens:

-Simple Net twork Management Prot tocol (SNMP)
+Simple Network Management Protocol (SNMP)

-SNMP A Disab
+SNMP Agent SNMP Traps Disabled 💌 Enabled 💌

-Commu inity Configuration
+Community Configuration

 Community 1 Community 2 Community 3

 Name

-Host Na ame or IP Address
+Host Name or IP Address

 1

 2

 3